Optimizing Images for SEO: A Comprehensive Guide

 image_path = os.path.join(image_directory, filename)

-output_path = os.path.join(output_directory, "resized_" + filename)
+output_path = os.path.join(output_directory, output_filename)

 Consider a social media platform where users upload thousands of images daily.
 Implementing programmable SEO can automate the process of optimizing these images for search engines.
-For instance, a content management system (CMS) could use APIs to automatically generate alt text and rename files based on the user's description.
+For instance, a content management system (CMS) could use apis to automatically generate alt text and rename files based on the user's description.

 It's important to ensure that automated alt text generation is accurate and unbiased.
 Algorithmic bias can lead to inaccurate or offensive descriptions, so regular audits and improvements are necessary.